mui/toolpad/docs/getting-started.md

 # Getting started

 This page will guide you into creating your very first MUI Studio application.
-We will create an application that will ask for a name and print a greeting.
+We will create a "hello world" type of application that will ask for a name and print a greeting.

-## Prerequisitos
+## Prerequisites

 Make sure have a running MUI Studio instance.
 If you don't know how to do that, please follow the [setup instructions](./setup.md)